 Any student of Gordon College may use this procedure.
 It is not intended to replace or duplicate existing grievance procedures.
 This procedure does not deprive a grievant of the right to file a complaint with enforcement agencies external to the College.

 Inquiries or complaints may also be directed to:

 U.S. Department of Education

 John W. McCormack Post Office and Courthouse, Room 701

 Boston, Massachusetts 02109

 Note: There are also grievance and appeal procedures that relate to student issues such as sexual harassment, grades, academic standing, behavior on campus, and petitions over billing and parking violations.
-For information on such appeals, consult the Office of Student Life or the Student Handbook.
-The director of Human Resources will handle employee discrimination issues under the College’s employment policies.
+For information on such appeals, consult the Office of Student Life.
+Human Resources will handle employee discrimination issues under the College’s employment policies.